Walcheren Campaign

 The Walcheren Campaign (/nl/) was an unsuccessful British expedition to the Kingdom of Holland in 1809 intended to open another front in the Austrian Empire's struggle with France during the War of the Fifth Coalition.
-John Pitt, 2nd Earl of Chatham, the commander of the expedition, was ordered to capture the towns of Flushing and Antwerp and thus enable British ships to safely traverse the Scheldt River.
+John Pitt, 2nd Earl of Chatham, the commander of the expedition, was ordered to capture the towns of Flushing (Vlissingen) and Antwerp and thus enable British ships to safely traverse the Scheldt River.

 A British expeditionary force of 39,000 troops, together with field artillery and two siege trains, crossed the North Sea and landed at Walcheren on 30 July.
 This was the largest British expedition of that year, larger than the army serving in the Peninsular War in the Iberian Peninsula.
 Nevertheless, it failed to achieve any of its goals.
 The campaign involved little fighting, but heavy losses from the sickness popularly dubbed "Walcheren Fever".
+Despite initial local successes against scattered French forces, the British army and navy were stalled by Lord Chatham's slow, indecisive leadership combined with the arrival of French Marshal Bernadotte (the future Swedish king) at the front.
+By concentrating up to 40,000 troops in Antwerp and then strengthening the beleaguered forts, Bernadotte ensured the Franco-Dutch defenses could no longer be overcome.
+Lord Chatham did not dare to take other possible steps, such as moving further instead of focusing all his efforts on the forts when he had this opportunity.

+On 11 September Marshal Bessières replaced Bernadotte as commander-in-chief and oversaw the disintegration of the British army until December.
+The reason for the replacement was Napoleon's distrust and disrelish of Bernadotte, whom he saw as vain since Bernadotte was overstating his capabilities without fear of consequences.

+The Walcheren campaign is a typical example of a poorly thought-out and indecisive operation that cost Britain a lot of money and human lives, but did not produce any positive results.
 Although more than 4,000 British troops died during the expedition, only 106 were killed in action; the survivors withdrew on 9 December.
 Defending Franco-Dutch forces also suffered heavy casualties, including 4,000 men dead, wounded or captured.